plausible/docs/docs/community-integrations.md

 * [VuePress](https://github.com/spekulatius/vuepress-plugin-plausible): A VuePress-plugin allowing you to use Plausible for your documentation website.
 Built and maintained by [Peter Thaleikis](https://peterthaleikis.com).

+* [Docusaurus](https://github.com/infracost/docusaurus-plugin-plausible): A Docusaurus plugin for Plausible Analytics.
+Built and maintained by Alistair Scott and the [Abar Team](https://www.abar.tech/).

 Let us know about any other integrations that you've built and we will feature them.
 Thanks for your support!